Financial Analyst

 43 / 45

-43. What is a common pitfall in financial data analysis?
+43. What is the main benefit of using a tool like Python or R for financial data analysis?

 44 / 45